 - Because of the current increase in domestic violence, we would like to especially direct your attention to the support staff for victims of sexual harassment and violence:

 If you are currently working from home, you can temporarily suspend your HVV-ProfiTicket.
 To do so, please send a mail to hvv-abo (@) haw-hamburg.de with the subject: ‘Pausieren des ProfiTicket ab xxxx’ (enter the date when you started working from home).

-- A ProfiTicket can only be suspended in the case of preventative measures to restrict the spread of the coronavirus – e.g. home office, short-term layoffs.
+- A ProfiTicket can only be suspended in the event of preventative measures to restrict the spread of the coronavirus – e.g. home office, short-term layoffs.

-- The suspension of the ProfiTicket is only possible during the period from 1 April to 30 June.
-You can inform the ProfiTicket contact person at HAW Hamburg at the beginning of the month that you want to suspend the ticket for.
+- The suspension of the ProfiTicket is only possible during the period from 1 April to 31 August 2020.
+You can inform the ProfiTicket contact person at HAW Hamburg at the beginning of the month in which you want to suspend the ticket.
 Except for the month of April, it is not possible to suspend the ticket retroactively.

 - If you have not used your ticket since 16 March as a result of home office, etc., you should inform the contact person at HAW Hamburg.

 - If you wish to end the suspension of your ticket, please inform the contact person at HAW Hamburg by the end of the month in question at the latest.

 - You are not required to pay for the ticket during the time it is suspended.